ocaml-bench/notes/apr19.md

 ### operf-macro<sup>[5](#ref5)</sup> and sandmark<sup>[6](#ref6)</sup>

 Operf-macro provides a framework to define and run macro-benchmarks.
-The benchmarks themselves are OPAM packages and the compiler versions are OPAM switches.
-The use of OPAM is to handle the dependencies of larger benchmarks and to handle the maintenances of the macro-benchmark code base.
-Sandmark takes a similar approach to operf-macro but utilizes OPAM v2 and pins the opam repo to be internally defined so that all the code is fixed from within the one project.
+The benchmarks themselves are opam packages and the compiler versions are opam switches.
+The use of opam is to handle the dependencies of larger benchmarks and to handle the maintenances of the macro-benchmark code base.
+Sandmark takes a similar approach to operf-macro but utilizes opam v2 and pins the opam repo to be internally defined so that all the code is fixed from within the one project.
 For the purposes of our benchmarking we decided to run both the operf-micro and sandmark packages.